Guidelines for Records Officers

 to allow for their efficient retrieval.

 Records Officers should realize that their job is an important one.
 Their conscientiousness will affect the documented history of the State of Utah.
-Efficient records management practices also reduce the cost of government.
+Efficient records and information management practices also reduce the cost of government.
 Maintaining records beyond their approved retention often influences both audit and litigation.
 Off-site storage of inactive records frees expensive office space.
 Filing records according to retention length makes weeding obsolete records (and transferring them to off-site storage) easier.

 New Records Officers with